Schizophrenia is a mental health condition that affects a person’s thoughts, perceptions, and behaviors.

 In reality, people with schizophrenia are usually no more violent than anyone else.
-In fact, research shows that people with schizophrenia are much more likely to be the victims of violent crime.
+In fact,

-In an older article from 2009, researchers found that people with schizophrenia who did not misuse drugs or alcohol were just 1.2 times more likely to commit violent crimes.
+In an older article from 2009, researchers found that people with schizophrenia who did not misuse drugs or alcohol were just

 The overall risk of violence from people with schizophrenia was four to six times that of the general population.